domaindrivendev/Swashbuckle.AspNetCore/README.md

 _Take note of the first argument to SwaggerDoc.
 It MUST be a URI-friendly name that uniquely identifies the document.
 It's subsequently used to make up the path for requesting the corresponding Swagger JSON.
 For example, with the default routing, the above documents will be available at "/swagger/v1/swagger.json" and "/swagger/v2/swagger.json"._

 Next, you'll need to inform Swashbuckle which actions to include in each document.
-The generator uses the _ApiDescription.GroupName_ property, part of the built-in metadata layer that ships with ASP.NET Core, to make this distinction.
+Although this can be customized (see below), by default, the generator will use the _ApiDescription.GroupName_ property, part of the built-in metadata layer that ships with ASP.NET Core, to make this distinction.
 You can set this by decorating individual actions OR by applying an application wide convention.

 #### Decorate Individual Actions ####